tsackton/taelgar/Species/Children of the Embodied Gods/Stoneborn/Stoneborn.md

 Use names typically either reflect a skill, or the name of a master.
 For example, a skilled stonemason may take the use name Stonebreaker or Stonecarver; a skilled warrior may take the use name Quickblade or Strongaxe; or a skilled teacher may take the use name Loremaster or Mindshaper.
 Alternatively, a use name may reflect the lineage of the master a Stoneborn trained under.
 For example, a student of the master Maumak Ironforger may take the use name Maumakandi or Maumakundi (student of Maumak).
 It is also common to adopt the use name of your master, so if your master is Maumak Ironforger, you may also take the Ironforger use name.

 Like [[Dwarves|dwarves]] Stoneborn ascribe meaning to their use names as therefore often introduce themselves with use names in the trade tongues.
 But some may not follow this custom.
+And some may invent new names for themselves when they travel outside their homeland.

 **Birth Names:** Arvid, Aglath, Anathi, Bomika, Cebo, Dumoth, Elethu, Ivak, Kamva, Lumiko, Luvoth, Malimi, Maumak, Masandith, Nandi, Onako, Saliza, Songath, Sumeyad, Thandeka, Themba, Unathid, Yandisa, Zola